SMassola/Lyricist/README.md

 - [ ] position elements on the page
 - [ ] add basic colors & styles

-### Phase 5: Annotations (1 day, W2 Tu 12pm)

-**Objective:** Annotations belong to Songs, and can be viewed by Songs.

-- [x] create `Annotation` model
-- build out API, Flux loop, and components for:
-  - [x] Annotations CRUD
-  - [x] adding annotations to song lyrics
-- Use CSS to style new views

-Phase 3 adds organization to the Songs.
-Annotations belong to a Song, which has its own `Show` view.

 ### Phase 6: Upvotes (1 days, W2 Th 12pm)